Saswata28/system_stat_bash/README.md

 bash systemstat.sh
 ```

-It should work on mac too, but the `awk` may not show the desired output becuase mac may have different output for the same commands.
+It should work on mac too, but `awk` may not show the desired output becuase mac may have different output for the same commands.
 You can run it in windows with wsl.